The Undergraduate Writing Program

 Courses of Instruction:

-ENGL CC/GS1010: University Writing (3 points), is taught in both general and theme-specific sections.
-No University Writing classes presume that students arrive with prior experience with the theme of the course.
-The course focuses on developing students’ reading, writing, and thinking, drawing from readings on the theme that carry a broad appeal to people with diverse interests.
+ENGL CC/GS1010: University Writing (3 points) focuses on developing students’ reading, writing, and thinking, drawing from readings on a designated course theme that carry a broad appeal to people with diverse interests.
+No University Writing class presumes that students arrive with prior knowledge in the theme of the course.
 We are offering the following themes this year:

 - UW: Contemporary Essays, CC/GS1010.001-.099